 Step 1: Turn off your phone and insert the card into the SIM slot (it’s recommended to do this after arriving in Korea).

-Step 2: Turn on your phone and enable the “data roaming” option.
+Step 2: Turn on your phone and enable the “data roaming” feature.

 Step 3: If you don’t get any signal, restart your phone 2-3 times.